5 Essential Items For Road Trips

 On your Camera Caper road trip you will be taking pictures, probably lots of them and your bad habit of leaving your camera to fill up it’s card capacity is going to be a bad idea.

-Try and back up your images to a storage device or better still something like Google Drive etc and get them into the cloud as soon as possible.
+Try and back up your images to a storage device such as the Gnarbox or better still something like Google Drive etc and get them into the cloud as soon as possible.

 Find a good hotel with a decent wifi or take a hotspot with you, don’t forget to share your results right after editing using #caperacaper on social media.